open-mmlab/mmdetection/README.md

-# mm-det
+# mm-detection
-Open MMLab Detection Toolbox
+Open-MMLab Detection Toolbox

-### Coming Soon
+**Note:**

-Codebase will be released recently.
+We are still working on organizing the codebase.
+This toolbox will be formally released by the end of September.
+Stay tuned!